dnegometyanov/commissions-calculator/README.md

  - `UserCalculationStateRepositoryInterface` works with `WeeklyStateCollectionInterface`, so it cannot handle new types states at its current implementation.
 We need to refactor it to return / persist rules of any type we need.
 For example, to have matching methods (interfaces) for each state type.

+### TODOs (in general)
+ - validator for transactions (set allowed userTypes and TransactionTypes to validator from yaml)
+ - Test for WeekRange
+ - Test for transactions retriever
+ - test for ExchangeRatesRetriever
+ - Command pattern - encapsulate logic from index.php
+ - ValueObject for percentage

 ## Project setup

 You can use make command or just run appropriate commands from Makefile manually.